In Italy there are many events related to folk culture and traditions, spectacular and engaging for all. Let's discover the best Italian folk events!

 Alphonse de Lamartine, like many other intellectuals of his time, made the ritual trip to Italy during his youth, which brought young people closer to classical culture and Renaissance beauty.

 In the fantastic Coral Riviera in the north of Sardinia lies the town of Alghero, a wonderful urban centre overlooking the sea where the architecture, language and customs are based on the Catalan tradition.
-The Sant Miquel Festival, a folk festival in homage to the city's patron, takes place in this stunning setting in mid-September.
+Here in this stunning setting it takes place the Sant Miquel Festival, a folk festival paying homage the city's patron in the second half of September.

 The calendar of events is extremely varied, from music concerts featuring artists like Antonello Venditti, and completely original events such as the Cooking Cup (a sailing and culinary regatta), to street performances with clowns and puppets.
 In addition to these, editorial reviews, author aperitifs, and appointments dedicated to the future of tourism, such as workshops focusing on gamification to promote the city's cultural heritage through the dynamics of game design.

 One of the most important festivals in Sardinia, straddling past and future.
-For more information, consult the calendar of Salude & Trigu, the Sassari Chamber of Commerce project created to highlight all the most fascinating events in the North of the island.
+For more information, consult the calendar of Salude & Trigu, a project created by the Sassari Chamber of Commerce to enhance the value of the hinterland and all the most fascinating events in North Sardinia.

-3. Feast of the Blessed Virgin of Defence in Stintino
+8. Festival of the Blessed Virgin of Defense in Stintino

-The 'procession at sea' is attended not only by the inhabitants and representatives of the religious confraternity 'Beata Vergine della Difesa' in their typical dress but also by local authorities and Sardinian folk groups.
-It is also a very evocative moment for visitors who can participate in a traditional festival that includes shows, entertainment and the inevitable Sagra del Pesce (Fish Festival) in Piazza dei 45.
+The suggestive seaside procession involves the inhabitants and representatives of the religious confraternity 'Beata Vergine della Difesa' in their typical dress, but also by local authorities and Sardinian folk groups.
+It is also a very evocative moment for visitors who can participate in a traditional folk festival that includes shows, entertainment and the inevitable Sagra del Pesce (Fish Festival) in Piazza dei 45.

-The Notte della Taranta is one of the biggest festivals in Italy and one of the most significant manifestations of popular culture in Europe.
+The Notte della Taranta is one of the biggest festivals in Italy and one of the most significant manifestations of popular and folk culture across Europe.

 The event is mainly dedicated to the promotion of traditional music from Salento and its fusion with other musical categories such as rock, jazz and symphonic music.